Adrian Flavin: Post career

-Adrian Flavin began his role of the director of rugby in Castleknock College at the beginning of the 2013 school year.
-In his time at the college, Flavin has overseen 2 x Leinster Junior League wins, a Leinster Senior League Final, 2 x Junior Cup Semi-finals and a Senior Cup Semi-final.
+Flavin began his role of the director of rugby in Castleknock College at the beginning of the 2013 school year.
+In his time at the college, Flavin has overseen 2 x Leinster Junior League wins, a Leinster Senior League Final, 2 x Junior Cup Semi-finals, a Junior Cup Final and a Senior Cup Semi-final.
 In the 2020 Season, both Castleknock Cup teams were in the Semi-final for the first time since 2002.

 Flavin was selected as Ireland Schools Forwards Coach for the 2014/15 season, competing at the FIRA European Championships in Toulouse, followed by 3 years as Assistant Coach of the Ireland U18 Clubs & Schools team.

-In 2019 Flavin coached MU Barnhall RFC to its first ever All Ireland title winning Division 2B of the All Ireland League.
+In 2019, Flavin coached MU Barnhall RFC to its first ever All Ireland title winning Division 2B of the All Ireland League.
 Following their unbeaten season winning 18 out of 18 games, Flavin was awarded the IRFU AIL 2A Coach of Year Award.

 From 2018 to 2020, he was Head Coach of Leinster U20's.